cloudmel/sillytavern-group-compact-panel/README.md

 - Queue colors only appear when the standard group queue is available and being shown by SillyTavern.
 - The panel is hidden when no group is selected or when the current group has no members.
 - The compact panel is intentionally minimal and depends on the standard group member panel for the underlying actions.

+## Acknowledgements

+This extension was developed with the assistance of OpenAI Codex.

+The project idea, UI design, feature planning, testing, and iterative refinement were created by the repository author.